DriveMoE: Mixture-of-Experts for Vision-Language-Action Model in End-to-End Autonomous Driving: Introduction

-Vision Language Models(VLM) and Vision Language Action Models(VLA) recently have gain much attention due to their strong generalizability and transferability across domains~\cite{black2024pi_0, intelligence2025pi_}.
-To enhance generalization and contextual reasoning, recent work~\cite{Yang2023LLM4DriveAS, renz2024carllavavisionlanguagemodels, shao2023lmdrive, sima2023drivelm} has attempted to introduce VLA into autonomous driving.
 However, existing VLA approaches still face two major limitations.
 Firstly, existing vision processors of VLA introduce information redundancy and significant computational overhead.
 As shown in the upper part of Figure~\ref{fig:compare}, there are two distinct strategies for processing multi-view inputs.
-The first strategy, termed \textbf{vanilla vision processor}\cite{shao2023lmdrive, sima2023drivelm, chen2024asynchronouslargelanguagemodel}, processes all available camera views at each timestep without distinction, resulting in a substantial computational burden and redundant visual representations, thereby limiting efficiency and scalability.
-The second strategy, termed \textbf{query-based vision processor}, employs learned queries (e.g., Q-former modules\cite{li2023blip}) to extract a compact set of visual tokens guided by semantic context.
+The first strategy, termed \textbf{vanilla vision processor}~\cite{shao2023lmdrive, sima2023drivelm, chen2024asynchronouslargelanguagemodel, huang2023iddr, huang2026nerf}, processes all available camera views at each timestep without distinction, resulting in a substantial computational burden and redundant visual representations, thereby limiting efficiency and scalability.
+The second strategy, termed \textbf{query-based vision processor}, employs learned queries (e.g., Q-Former modules\cite{li2023blip}) to extract a compact set of visual tokens guided by semantic context.
 However, these learned queries typically lead to the loss of precise geometric and positional information and require substantial additional pre-training efforts~\cite{qi2024gpt4point}.
 Secondly, as shown in the lower part of the Figure~\ref{fig:compare}, current VLA-based frameworks~\cite{renz2024carllavavisionlanguagemodels, shao2023lmdrive} generally employ a single unified policy network designed to handle the full spectrum of driving behaviors.
-Such uniform approaches~\cite{jia2022multi, jia2023towards, jia2023hdgt} tend to bias model training towards more frequent scenarios, thereby insufficiently addressing rare but critical driving maneuvers, such as emergency braking or aggressive turning.
+Such uniform approaches tend to bias model training towards more frequent scenarios, thereby insufficiently addressing rare but critical driving maneuvers, such as emergency braking or aggressive turning.
 This lack of explicit specialization restricts their effectiveness in dynamically changing and highly context-dependent driving situations.
 Addressing these two key limitations demands architectural innovations capable of both context-aware dynamic multi-view selection and explicit fine-grained skill specialization.